Kruithne/spooder/README.md

 `SPOODER_CANARY_KEY` is the path to the private key file in PKCS#8 format.

+> [!NOTE]
-> ℹ️ Since `spooder` uses the Bun runtime, you can use the `.env.local` file in the project root directory to set these environment variables per-project.
+> Since `spooder` uses the Bun runtime, you can use the `.env.local` file in the project root directory to set these environment variables per-project.

 ### 4. Use canary